EnzoBnl/enzobnl/pl.md

  [(post)](https://stackoverflow.com/a/19998827/6580080)

 - When doubting, use interface with defaults method in priority, because it has more constraints leading to more compiler optimizations
-- Interfaces with default methods can be used as block o *Scala Mixins*
+- Interfaces with default methods can be used as block of behaviors that can enrich a class, because one can only extend one (abstract) class but implement as many interfaces as needed !
+Usage can be made in the style of *Scala Mixins*:

 ### `static` methods
 On interfaces, `static` method can only: